 Performing a Tanzu Kubernetes Cluster Update

 VirtualMachineImagethat corresponds to a distribution version initiates a rolling update as the system attempts to get all nodes running on the new image.
-Also, updating a Supervisor Cluster can trigger a rolling update of the Tanzu Kubernetes clusters deployed there.
-For example, if the
+Also, updating a Supervisor Cluster will likely trigger a rolling update of the Tanzu Kubernetes clusters deployed there.
+For example, when the

 vmware-system-tkg-controller-manageris updated, the system introduces new values into the manifest generator and the controller initiates a rolling update to deploy those values.